-Aside from your full-time job as a social worker, you could also consider starting a part-time job or side hustle to earn extra income.
-Or, turn your hobbies into money-making activities.
+Aside from your full-time job, consider starting a side hustle to earn extra income.
+Or turn your hobbies into money-making activities.
 Below is a list of side jobs for social workers.

 Great side hustles for social workers

 If you’ve ever been part of the committee for a conference or a school dance, you know how stressful events can be.
-Help families or companies organise their events worry-free by becoming an event manager or event planner.
+Help families or companies organize their events worry-free by becoming an event planner or party helper.
 Coordinating event preparations is another way to use your excellent people skills!

 2. Create content for social enterprises and small businesses.

 Suppose you have some photography skills.
-Why not offer to take some nice product photos for small businesses at an affordable rate?
+Why not offer to take some lovely product photos for small businesses at an affordable rate?